erashish41/react-vite-practice/01_react_vite/src/source.md

 d.
 Passing JSX as props: In this file we have fetch the data from parent to child and farther passing JSX
     from child it means passing JSX as props
 - to fetch the data from parent to children just do {children} or {props.children} -- Profile.jsx

+8.CSS styling
+- inline css style are specified using JS object { }.
+- <h2 style={{margin: "1.2rem 0"}}>Original Title: {title}</h2>

+- inline css can't use directly in JSX to avoid this we have to define outside of render method
+- const btn_style = {
+      padding: "1.2rem 2.4rem",
+      border: "none",
+      fontSize: "1.6rem",
+      backgroundColor: "var( --bnt-hover-bg-color)",
+      color: "var(--bg-color)",
+    }

+- property name are writen in camelCase. const style = {
+    backgroundColor : 'blue',
+    fontSize : '20px',
+}

+- for numerial value we have to use as string property
+- and it take direct value as zIndex const style = {
+    padding: '10px',
+    zIndex: 1,

+}